amaduck/emailFileSearcher/README.md

 # Issues
 1) Notes seems to enforce a line length (of 73 chars in files I've looked at), and will split words across lines, with an equals sign.
-Eg me could become m=
+Eg me could become m= e (where "m=" is the end of one line, and "e" is the beginning of the next).
-e.
 This program won't register that instance of "me".
 I suspect it would be possible to resolve this with more work on the email parser, but I've found the email I wanted, and this is a pretty niche use case

 # Potential Improvements
 1) Prompt for email sender and phrases, rather than hardcoding